JuliaLang/julia/stdlib/Random/docs/src/index.md

 #### A simple sampler without pre-computed data

 Here we define a sampler for a collection.
-If no specialized algorithm or pre-computed data is required, it may be simplest to just return a random element, which can be implemented with a `SamplerTrivial` sampler, which is in fact the *default* fallback for values.
+If no pre-computed data is required, it can be implemented with a `SamplerTrivial` sampler, which is in fact the *default fallback for values*.

 In order to define random generation out of objects of type `S`, the following method should be defined: `rand(rng::AbstractRNG, sp::Random.SamplerTrivial{S})`.
 Here, `sp` simply wraps an object of type `S`, which can be accessed via `sp[]`.
 Continuing the `Die` example, we want now to define `rand(d::Die)` to produce an `Int` corresponding to one of `d`'s sides: